chandan-911/TR-102-ML/readme.md

-# Machine Learning Project
+# TR-102--ML

 ## Introduction
-This repository contains the implementation of various machine learning algorithms and models.
-The goal of this project is to explore different machine learning techniques, understand their implementation, and apply them to real-world datasets to solve various problems.
+Welcome to the TR-102--ML repository!
+This project contains various implementations of machine learning algorithms and models.
+The objective is to explore and understand different machine learning techniques and apply them to real-world datasets to solve a variety of problems.

 ## Project Structure
-The repository is structured as follows:
+The repository is organized as follows:

 - `data/`: Contains datasets used in the project.
 - `notebooks/`: Jupyter notebooks for exploratory data analysis and model training.